 The functions of the different plant structures are interconnected.

 In general, it is the root that provides anchorage and absorbs water and nutrient elements which are transported to the leaves via the stem (trunk, branches, and twigs).
 At the same time, the leaves absorb carbon dioxide from the air which is utilized in the production of carbohydrate through the process of photosynthesis.
 This carbohydrate is in turn transported, again via the stem, to the different parts of the plant, including the roots and the reproductive structures.
 At certain periods of organ development, the stored photosynthate may again be retransported to other plant organs.

 Of course, the entire growth processes are more complicated and requires an intimate look into the internal plant structures, biochemistry, and the various plant growth factors.

 But the starting point is the familiarization of the external parts of the plant body and the gross internal structure of the various plant organs, how they are formed, their functions in plant development, and their various uses to man.
 Similarly in humans, the education of a child always starts with the identification of the different parts of the body.
 My toes, my knees, my shoulder, my head. . .

 For specific examples to illustrate how important it is to know the different plant structures, you may contemplate the questions below.
 After a while, you may click on any of the links to read.
 The page will appear in a separate window.

 This question to be answered requires a deeper understanding of plant structure: What plant(s) photosynthesizes through stems only in its entire life?

-This page introduces the reader to more specific review of the different parts of the plant body from roots to seeds.
+This page introduces the reader to a more specific review of the different parts of the plant body from roots to seeds.
 This is a work in progress.